backdrop-contrib/pelerine/README.md

 Dress up your Backdrop website with a fancy cape.

-Set a color statement with one of the included background images or create a custom subtheme.
+Set a strong color statement with one of the included background images or create a custom subtheme.

 Easy to configure (just a single setting does it all).

-Easy to extend.
+Easy to extend, a starterkit subtheme is included.

-Work in progress.
+To make a custom subtheme, unzip pelerine-starterkit.zip in your themes folder, alongside the other themes.
+Then enable your theme.

-Starterkit subtheme coming soon.
+Add your custom image in the backgrounds directory of pelerine_sub and customize the capes.css file as needed.

 ## Installation